 It is common for people with panic disorder to have other mental conditions such as:

 Firstly, if you are experiencing attacks you should consult a doctor to rule out the possibility that your panic attacks are due to a general medical condition.
 Once your doctor has ruled out physical illnesses as the possible cause of your anxiety attacks, you need to decide whether you will try cognitive behavioural therapy or medication to deal with your condition.

-The Royal Australian and New Zealand College of Psychiatrists Clinical Practic Guidelines (2003) state that cognitive behavioural therapy is more effective in the treatment of panic disorder than medication.
+The Royal Australian and New Zealand College of Psychiatrists Clinical Practice Guidelines (2003) state that cognitive behavioural therapy is more effective in the treatment of panic disorder than medication.

 Psychologists and other mental health professionals can provide treatment for panic disorder.

 Catherine Madigan, clinical psychologist, offers CBT treatment for panic attacks in Hawthorn, Victoria so call (03) 9819 3671 or 0419 104 284 now for an appointment.